5 Inference for simple linear regression

 Learning outcomes

-• Describe how the Central Limit Theorem is applied to the slope
+- Describe how the Central Limit Theorem is applied to inference for the slope

 R Packages